MrN00b1101/AtomAntik/documentation/pipeline_workflow.md

 # Replace this with your actual deployment steps
 echo "Deploying the application..."`
 ```
-### 4. Secrets and Environment Variables:
+### 4. Sensitive informations and Environment Variables:

 For sensitive information like API keys or credentials, use GitHub Secrets or other CI/CD tools' equivalent mechanisms to securely store and inject these values into your workflow.

 ### 5. Execution:

-Push your changes to the `main` branch, and the GitHub Actions workflow will be triggered automatically.
-Check the GitHub Actions tab for the progress and results.
+Push your changes to the main branch, and the GitHub Actions workflow will be triggered automatically.
+Navigate to the GitHub Actions tab to monitor the progress and view the results.

-This is a basic example, and real-world scenarios may involve more advanced features such as conditional steps, multiple environments, integration testing, and more.
-Customize the workflow to fit your specific requirements and best practices.
+This example provides a foundational understanding, but real-world scenarios often entail more sophisticated features, such as conditional steps, multiple environments, and comprehensive integration testing.
+It's recommended to tailor the workflow to align with your specific project requirements and adhere to best practices in software development.

+Feel free to explore and incorporate advanced configurations based on your needs.
+The GitHub Actions platform offers flexibility, allowing you to create workflows that seamlessly integrate with your development process, ensuring efficiency and reliability throughout your project's lifecycle.

 ***
 <img src="https://github.com/MrN00b1101/AATeszt/blob/main/documentation/atom_antik_footer.png" alt="Team logo" style="height: 300px; width:100%;"/>